Last updated on May 12, 2021

 Why study abroad in Italy?

 What comes to your mind when you think about Italy?
 Delicious food?
 Yes!
 Culture, art and history?
 Yes!
 Venice and Florence?
 Yes, correct.
-These answers are only part of an idea someone can have about Italy.
+But these answers are only one aspect of Italy.

 What about Italy’s natural heritage?
 Many people are familiar with the rugged portion of the Italian Riviera called the Cinque Terre, or the Alps.
 Fewer people know about the Sassi di Matera (the stones of Matera) in Matera, a city in the region of Basilicata, which developed from natural caves carved into the rocks.
 These sites represent a small number of the 51 cultural and natural sites listed in the United Nations Education, Scientific and Cultural Organization (UNESCO) World Heritage List.
 Italy is the country with the greatest number of UNESCO sites in the world.

 Italy has a significant role in the world’s economy.
-In fact, it is known to be a European and worldwide leader in the creation of major infrastructures, it has the world’s fifth largest trade surplus in manufactured goods, it is Europe’s second largest exporter and it is home to leading aerospace technologies.
+Thanks to its ‘Made in Italy’ products, Italy is renowned in the design and fashion industries.
+Italy is also a top exporter of wines to the U.S. and the number one producer of various products such as artichokes and kiwis.
+It is also a European and worldwide leader in the creation of major infrastructures, it has the world’s fifth largest trade surplus in manufactured goods, it is Europe’s second largest exporter and it is home to leading aerospace technologies.

 Italy is a founding and leading member of some of the most important international organizations committed to peace, democracy, and the rule of law: European Union, the Council of Europe, NATO, and OSCE.